aws-ia/cloudformation-base-eks/SUBMODULE_README.md

-# Re-using Amazon EKS Quick Start as a component in your own project
+# Re-using CloudFormation-Base-EKS as a component in your own project

 This CloudFormation Reference Architecture is designed as a framework for deploying kubernetes based applications into Amazon EKS using AWS
 CloudFormation.
 It can be used to provide: